US1GHQ/PowerSDR/readme.txt

 Build complains that DttSP has a different linker and target directory.
 Since I have no plans to modify the DttSP, I have unloaded that project.

+July ?, 2015

+Added logging support for CouchDb, so relax.